 - Weigh yourself on the same scale without your laundry.

 - Subtract the second weight from the first, and the total will be the weight of your laundry.

 Alternatively, you can place your clothing in a laundry basket and weigh that on your scale.
 Remember to measure and subtract the weight of the empty basket afterwards.

-As we plan trips over Thanksgiving and the December holidays, there always a lot we need to account for: accommodations, travel fare, itinerary—and packing.
+As we plan trips over the holidays, there always a lot we need to account for: accommodations, travel fare, itinerary—and packing.
 Whether you’re visiting your mom in the Midwest or planning a respite from the cold by booking a trip to Cabo, it takes some effort to pack so that your clothes don’t arrive in a jumbled mess.
 Our guide will help you take a strategic approach to packing, so that your clothes arrive wrinkle-free and ready for holiday fun.